digiaiiris/tuntilukkarihelp/README.md

 - Recent work entries cache
 - Available project tasks cache

 The above data stored on the browser's local storage does not contain any personal data of the user.
+Note that the cache data is encrypted so that it is safe to use Tuntilukkari on shared or home computers even if task names or work entries contained confidential corporate information.

 ## Data Protection Rights

 All the data stored by Tuntilukkari reside on the computer used by the user and more specifically on the local storage of the browser.
-Thus, users can manage the data stored by the application by themselves.
+Thus, users can manage the data (which does not contain any personal user information) by themselves.

 Users can access and manage all data stored by Tuntilukkari with the help of browser's tools.
 With Chrome: three dot menu -> More tools -> Developer tools -> Application -> Local Storage.